soniya2493/Harche/README.md

-# Harche - Huge data Analysis, Reporting and Caching for applications using the MapReduce framework
+# Harche - Huge data Analysis, Reporting and Caching for applications using the MapReduce Framework

-  Which deals with Big data, and is developed using PYTHON as front end, HDFS, Spark SQL as back end.
-This application is basically concerned with fetching the required data and storing the details using HDFS.
 The main objective of HARCHE is to reduce the effort of the administrator in managing large amount of data.

+This Big Data project has been developed using Python for the front end.
+THe backend is implemented using HDFS and Spark SQL.
+The main application essentially fetches the required data and stores the details using HDFS.

 ## SCOPE FOR FURTHER ENHANCEMENT